DevMonzer/Movies/README.md

 ## What to do
 1. Clone this repo
 2. Run `npm install` to download the node_modules folder
-3. Authenticate yourself to TMDB API to use their data
+3. Authenticate yourself to the TMDB API to use their data
 4. Run `npm start`

 ## The API You Should Use